tournepivoine/shinpokered-fr/README.md

 -----------
 **Note: Changelogs may contain spoilers**
 [View the Consolidated Changelog Document](/patches_and_info/changelog_from_v1.23.md)

+v1.24.3
+- Fixed a text bug on multi-hit moves

 v1.24.2
 - Fixed a text bug on multi-hit moves